doctore/Spring5Microservices/README.md

 * **service** containing the business logic.
 * **controller** REST Api using Webflux.

-On the other hand, there are other "important folders":
+On the other hand, there are other important folders:

 * **configuration** with several classes used to manage several areas such: persistence, exception handlers, etc.
 * **model** to store the entities.
 * **dto** custom objects to contain specific data.
 * **util/converter** to translate from entities to dtos and vice versa.

-Using **Hazelcast** for that purpose, this microservice provides functionality to banned users temporally.
+Using **[Hazelcast](https://hazelcast.com)** for that purpose, this microservice provides functionality to banned users temporally.
 That is the way we can use to disable any
 JWT active token related with a user we just disabled in database (through admin web page or similar tool).
 [UserController](https://github.com/doctore/Spring5Microservices/blob/master/pizza-service/src/main/java/com/pizza/controller/UserController.java) class provides the required web services.